 - Option to use statewide trapping grid (STG) for coordinating trapping projects

 - Easy to use data collection solution for non – GIS users

-- Tool that enables collecting and reviewing of the data on each potential host (trap type, activity action, address, tree species, multiple photos, latitude, longitude…)
+- A tool that enables collecting and reviewing of the data on each potential host (trap type, activity action, address, tree species, multiple photos, latitude, longitude, etc.)

-- Mapping tool that has the possibility of editing, labeling and classifying the collected data
+- A mapping tool that has the possibility of editing, labeling, and classifying the collected data

-- Mapping tool that gives an overview of locations of the potential hosts with the associated information on a map
+- A mapping tool that gives an overview of locations of the potential hosts with the associated information on a map

-- Powerful mapping solution that supports different formats of data (statewide trapping grid), enables classification, labeling and editing of the data
+GIS Cloud is a powerful mapping platform that supports different data formats (statewide trapping grid), enables classification, labeling, and editing in real time!